Anonymous (film): Plays and poems

 The film redates some plays and poems to fit the story of the 1601 Essex Rebellion.
 Most significantly, it was Richard II that was performed on the eve of Essex's uprising, not Richard III.
 Richard III is advertised as brand-new in 1601, written for the uprising, when in fact it was printed four years earlier in 1597.
 The crowd watching Richard III swarms out of the theatre towards the court, but are gunned down on Cecil's orders.
 This event never occurred.
 The poem Venus and Adonis is presented as a "hot-off-the-press bestseller" written and printed by de Vere especially for the ageing Queen in 1601 to encourage her to support Essex.
 It was published in 1593.

 The film also shows the first production of a play by the Earl of Oxford, credited to Shakespeare, as being Henry V – although in reality that play is a sequel, completing the stories of several characters introduced in Henry IV Part I and Henry IV Part II.
 Later, Macbeth is shown being staged after Julius Caesar and before Richard III and Hamlet, though those plays are estimated by scholars to have been performed around 1593 and 1600–1601 respectively whereas Macbeth, often called "the Scottish play" because of its Scottish setting and plot, is generally believed to have been written to commemorate the ascent of the Scottish King James to the English throne.
 That did not happen until 1603.
-However, because the film uses non-linear storytelling, this may not necessarily be an inaccuracy so much as a montage of plays performed at the Globe and a tribute to the extensive list of works that comprise the Shakespeare canon, with order not being relevant.